cyborgoat/hyperhint/README.md

 ## 🌟 Overview

-HyperHint is a modern, full-stack AI chat application that combines the power of Large Language Models with intelligent file system integration.
-Built with Next.js 15 and FastAPI, it provides a seamless chat experience with real-time file suggestions, markdown rendering, and multi-model LLM support.
+HyperHint is a modern, full-stack AI chat application that combines the power of Large Language Models with an intelligent, action-driven workflow.
+Built with Next.js 15 and FastAPI, it provides a seamless chat experience where users can not only talk to an AI but also command it to perform complex tasks like analyzing and saving files to a persistent knowledge base.

 ### ✨ Key Features

-- 🤖 **Multi-LLM Support**: Ollama, OpenAI, and OpenAI-compatible endpoints
+-   🤖 **Multi-LLM Backend**: Supports Ollama, OpenAI, and any OpenAI-compatible endpoints, all configurable via `.env`.
+-   ⚡ **Action-Driven System**: Use `/` to trigger actions like `/add_knowledge`, which orchestrate multi-step workflows.
+-   🧠 **Interactive Knowledge Base**:
+    -   Use `/add_knowledge` with text or file attachments to build a knowledge base.
+    -   The system prompts for a filename and can even suggest one with AI.
+    -   Saved knowledge is automatically analyzed and summarized by an LLM.
-- 📁 **Smart File Integration**: Real-time file suggestions with `@` trigger
+-   📁 **Smart File Integration**: Reference saved knowledge with `@` for context-aware conversations.
-- ⚡ **Action System**: Quick actions with `/` trigger
-- 🎨 **Rich Markdown Rendering**: Full markdown support with syntax highlighting
+-   🔒 **File Validation**: Enforces client-side checks for file type (text/code) and size (5MB per file, 20MB total).
-- 🔄 **Real-time Streaming**: Server-Sent Events for smooth chat experience
+-   🔄 **Real-time Streaming**: Server-Sent Events (SSE) for smooth, token-by-token chat and action responses.
-- 🎯 **Intelligent Memory**: Short-term (files) and long-term (actions) memory systems
-- 🌙 **Modern UI**: Beautiful interface with Tailwind CSS and shadcn/ui
+-   🎨 **Modern UI**: A clean, responsive interface built with Tailwind CSS and shadcn/ui.
-- 🔌 **Environment-based Config**: Easy deployment with environment variables

 ## 🏗️ Architecture